We all have locations that make our heart sing when we shoot.

 For me, that location is the beach.

 It’s where I’m the happiest and feel the most creative and connected.
-Since I live about an hour away from the beach I don’t get to shoot there often, so I have to make good use of my time and surroundings when I’m there.
+Since I live about an hour away from the beach I don’t get to shoot there often, so I have to make good use of the time and surroundings when I’m there.

 Here are a few tips to help you this summer when you hit the beach in search of the perfect shot!